SCLOUD-PTE-LTD/docs/public-cloud/networking/unet.md

 ### Adjust the base bandwidth

 You can check the current bandwidth of the IP address in the Monitoring and Control section of the ElasticIP Details page and a statistical view of traffic.
-And you can click the **Basic Information** on the left side of the page in the **Alarm Template** button to monitor the bandwidth usage The control detail set up with alarms to grasp the usage of resources at any time and adjust the purchased bandwidth in a timely manner.
+And you can click the Basic Information on the left side of the page in the Alarm Template button to monitor the bandwidth usage The control detail set up with alarms to grasp the usage of resources at any time and adjust the purchased bandwidth in a timely manner.

-**Note:**

-Both the standard bandwidth mode and the elasticIP address of the traffic billing mode can adjust the base bandwidth.
+> Both the standard bandwidth mode and the elasticIP address of the traffic billing mode can adjust the base bandwidth.
 In the shared bandwidth mode, you do not need to adjust the elastic IP bandwidth of a singleIP If tuning is required, you can open the shared bandwidth through the tuning office.

 ### Bandwidth package management

 Temporary adjustment of bandwidth in the form of planning tasks.

-**Note:**

-EIP that shares bandwidth and traffic billing does not **support** bandwidth plans.
+> EIP that shares bandwidth and traffic billing does not support bandwidth plans.

 ## Set the host to actively access the egress

 If a host has multiple external elastic IP addresses tied to it, if you need to specify an exit, you must introduce the external elastic IP exit Priority is a feature.
 This special performance is enough to meet the needs of some scenes, the host takes the initiative to visit the outside and determine the access The demand for exports.

-On the ECS details page,click the **Network** tab to see the assets that are tied to it All external elasticIP addresses on the source.
+On the ECS details page,click the Network tab to see the assets that are tied to it All external elasticIP addresses on the source.

 Select the elasticIPthat needs to be used as active access to the outside world,and click Set as Export when When the icon after the IP address turns green,it means that the IPaddress has been created is the egressIP.